Reviewed by: HU Medical Review Board | Last reviewed: February, 2022. | Last updated: July 2022

 When is radiation therapy used as palliative therapy?

 Palliative therapy improves quality of life for people with life-threatening disease.
 The goal of palliative therapy is to relieve symptoms.
 The goal is not to treat or cure the disease.
-Palliative radiation therapy is used to shrink melanoma tumors in the brain or the bone.4
+Palliative radiation therapy is sometimes used to shrink melanoma tumors in the brain or the bone.4

 Who is not a candidate for radiation therapy?